oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.en.md

 **I was lucky to have such with [Alexander Lay-Calvert](https://www.linkedin.com/in/alexander-lay-calvert-2179501b4/).** He did most of the hard work; I was helping conceptually and with final touches.
 So, what you read today is a summary of our conjoined effort with a majority made by Alex.

-Whar else is needed?
+What else is needed?
 Let's discuss that today!

 ## Event stores as key-value stores

-**In this article, we'll use the canonical definition of event sourcing.** So we'll expect to use our event store as a regular database, not as a way to just keep the messages logged or to publish it further.
+**In this article, we'll use the canonical definition of event sourcing.**

-There's a skewed perspective conflating Event Sourcing with Event Streaming.

 **Event Sourcing is about making decisions**, capturing their outcomes (so events) and using them to make further decisions (so events are the state). **Event Streaming is about moving information from one place to another** and integrating multiple components.
 Read more about in [Event Streaming is not Event Sourcing!](/en/event_streaming_is_not_event_sourcing/).

-Event stores may have similar capabilities as Event Streaming solutions, but the focus is different:
+Event stores are not messaging tools.
+They may have similar capabilities as Event Streaming solutions, but the focus is different:
 - event stores on consistency, durability and quality of data,
 - event streaming solutions (like Kafka) are focused on delivery, throughput and integration.

-**[Event stores are key-value databases!](/en/event_stores_are_key_value_stores)** At least logically.
+**[Event stores are key-value databases](/en/event_stores_are_key_value_stores)** At least logically.
 In relational databases, records are called rows; in document databases, documents; in Event Sourcing, they're called streams.

 In event stores, the stream is built from:
 - **the key** represents a record identifier (e.g. order id, invoice number, car license plate number, etc.),